Achraf-elma/Click-prediction-project/README.md

 This programm, given a json file, helps you predict if a user will click on an add or not.
 The json file must be in the same format as this file available here: https://drive.google.com/open?id=0B3dvASib_dtnQnd5NV9ORHdyamM

-:warning: Note that any modification on the source file
+:warning: Note that any modification on the source file which is not on the master of this repository can affect the functionning of the program.

 Requirements
 -